cloudposse/atmos/website/docs/integrations/atlantis.md

 ## Dynamic Repo Config Generation

-If you want to generate the `atlantis.yaml` file before Atlantis can parse it, you can add a `run` command to `pre_workflow_hooks`.
+If you want to generate the `atlantis.yaml` file before Atlantis can parse it, you can use the [Dynamic Repo Config Generation](https://www.runatlantis.io/docs/pre-workflow-hooks.html#dynamic-repo-config-generation) feature of Atlantis.
+You can add a `run` command to `pre_workflow_hooks`.
 The repo config will be generated right before Atlantis can parse it.

 ```yaml
 repos: